ros2/ros2_documentation/source/Tutorials/Intermediate/Rosdep.rst

 The central index is known as ``rosdistro``, which `may be found online <https://github.com/ros/rosdistro>`_.
 We'll explore that more in the next section.

-Actually ``rosdep`` retrieves the central index on to your local host so that it doesn't have to access online every time it runs (On Debian/Ubuntu it's found at ``/etc/ros/rosdep/sources.list.d/20-default.list``, but you really don't need to mess with that at all).
+``rosdep`` works by retrieving the central index on to your local host so that it doesn't have to access the network every time it runs (on Debian/Ubuntu the configuration for it is stored in ``/etc/ros/rosdep/sources.list.d/20-default.list``).

 How do I know what keys to put in my package.xml?
 -------------------------------------------------